 WordPress is open source.

-Open-source software (OSS) is a software application whose code is designed to be publicly accessible—anyone can view, modify, and distribute the code according to their needs.
+OSS or open-source software is a software application whose code is designed to be publicly accessible—anyone can view, modify, and distribute the code according to their needs.
 Open-source applications are developed in a decentralized and collaborative way, relying on peer review and community production.
 WordPress falls under this category.
 It offers the best content management platform through the collaborative efforts of the most talented and skilled computer professionals in the world.

 WordPress-powered websites are highly scalable.